am395-cmd/javascriptPractice/README.md

 # javascriptPractice
-This is my JavaScript Practice reposity from chai aur code
+This is my JavaScript Practice reposity.